Climbing: Competition-based

-Competition climbing (sometimes confusingly called "sport climbing"), is a regulated sport of 'competitive rock climbing' that originated in the 1980s, and which is done as indoor climbing on artificial climbing walls.
-The IFSC is the governing body for competition rock-climbing worldwide and is recognized by the IOC and the GAISF, and is a member of the International World Games Association (IWGA).
+Competition climbing (sometimes confusingly called "sport climbing") is a regulated sport of 'competitive rock climbing' that originated in the 1980s, and which is done as indoor climbing on artificial climbing walls.
+The worldwide governing body for competition rock-climbing is World Climbing, which is recognized by the IOC and GAISF, and is a member of the International World Games Association (IWGA).
 Competition climbing has three parts: